 How is this going to affect your SEO game?

-Well, if you haven’t already, then you need to begin optimizing with users intent in mind.
+Well, if you haven’t already, then you need to begin optimising with users intent in mind.
 Ask yourself, what the intention behind your target audience’s search is and how can your content help.
 For example, if people are just looking for information about your products, then advertising your landing page may not be the smartest strategy.
 Instead, you should direct them towards you blog where they can find the answers to most of their questions.

-• Mobile Devices
+- Mobile Devices

 The ubiquity of mobile devices has made many business owners wonder if it could be a sign that SEO is dying.
 Well, that’s not the case.
 Yes, mobile devices are influencing the way people search online, making them more prone to ignore slow or poorly designed sites in favor of apps.
 But, once again, SEO is adapting to meeting the new user behavior.
 For example, Google has recently launched Accelerated Mobile Pages, a solution that makes it easier for publishers to create mobile content.